canonical/ubuntu-cloud-docs/oracle/oracle-how-to/deploy-oke-nodes-using-ubuntu-images.rst

     --user-data-file user-data.yaml \
     --display-name <instance-name>

+Since this command creates a single instance (node), you can rerun it multiple times to create the desired number of nodes.

 You can poll the status of the self-managed nodes with the following command:

 .. code:: bash